The challenge (and benefits) of an enhanced ESG focus in mining.

 - Longer asset lifespans + reduced maintenance costs - modern electric plant, machinery and equipment have fewer moving parts.
 This means they’ll operate for longer with fewer interventions and produce the new lifeblood for the sector: accurate, real-time data.

 Poor ESG performance adds risk.
-Industry 4.0 technology can mitigate this and will play a growing role in enabling miners to seize on new benefits; achieve their zero carbon, zero harm and zero waste goals; and evolve to be ready for the ever-more environmentally conscious future that awaits us.
+Industry 4.0 technology and pre-built sustainability solutions can mitigate this and will play a growing role in enabling miners to seize on new benefits; achieve their zero carbon, zero harm and zero waste goals; and evolve to be ready for the ever-more environmentally conscious future that awaits us.

 *Source: Maus, V., Giljum, S., Gutschlhofer, J. et al. A global-scale data set of mining areas.
 Sci Data 7, 289 (2020)